jamuc/HellowRectangle/README.md

 # hello_rectangle

 A hello world flutter project.
-It displays a green rectangle centered on the screen with a hellow world text.
+It displays a green rectangle centered on the screen with a hello world text.
 Nothing groundbreaking.

 ## Getting Started